WICG/indexed-db-observers/EXPLAINER.md

 Lists the operations that the observer wants to see.
 This cannot be empty.
 Accepted values are `put`, `add`, `delete`, and `clear`.

 **`includeTransaction`** - optional

-Changes always contain a readonly transaction for the object stores being observed.
-This transaction provides a snapshot of the post-commit state.
+A transaction with a new mode - `snapshot` - and a scope of the object stores being observered is always included in the changes argument.
+This transaction is read-only, and provides a snapshot of the post-commit state.
 This does not go through the normal transaction queue, but can delay subsequent transactions on the observer's object stores.
-The transaction is active during the callback, and becomes inactive at the end of the callback task or microtask. *Note: This transaction CANNOT be used for another observe call.
-So we make it a different type - 'snapshot', which is a readonly transaction that cannot be used in an `.observe` call.*
+The transaction is active during the callback, and becomes inactive at the end of the callback task or microtask. *Note: This transaction CANNOT be used for another observe call.*

 **`onlyExternal`** - optional